Snapchat Creates New Scripted Shows

 The numbers also contribute to this theory: over 400 million users are active on Instagram, which is owned by Facebook.
 That’s twice as much as Snapchat’s daily users.
 Snapchat is also experiencing some extreme staffing changes, with VP of Marketing Steve LaBella announcing his departure.
 LaBella is not even the first employee to leave the company this year, with Chief Strategy Officer Imran Khan, Chief Financial Officer Drew Vollero and VP of product Tom Conrad all parting ways with the app.
 In addition, people are speculating that the fact Snapchat has not had a chief operating officer since 2015 may also be contributing to their downfall.

 In order to keep the faltering company afloat, Snapchat is introducing “Snap Originals,” scripted shows that will be exclusive to the platform.
-But this won’t be just another Netflix or Hulu, says VP of Content Nick Bell.
+But this won’t be just another Netflix or Hulu says VP of Content Nick Bell.
 Some of the programs will give you the option to experience “augmented reality,” such as swiping up during an episode of the show and being able to interact with objects and characters.

 “[You] can go on to the beach with [social media star] Summer McKeen, look around where she lives, see what it’s like,” explained Bell.
 “Or with our scripted series, you’ll be able to go around the crime scene to look for clues for yourself.”